Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Yes, with common-sense precautions.
 The tourist neighborhoods — Paulista, Vila Madalena, Jardins, Pinheiros, Liberdade — are safe during the day and manageable at night.

-Do I need to speak Portuguese?
+Do you need to speak Portuguese?

 Download Google Translate's offline Portuguese pack before you arrive.
 Restaurant staff in Jardins and Pinheiros often speak some English.
-In Liberdade and outer neighborhoods, Portuguese is essential.
+In Liberdade and the outer neighborhoods, Portuguese is essential.

 What's the best way to get around?